saeyslab/ViVAE/README.md

 </details>

-## Benchmarking
+## Evaluation framework

-We benchmark ViVAE and other DR methods in terms of local and global structure preservation, using [ViScore](https://github.com/saeyslab/ViScore).
+In our paper, we compare ViVAE and other DR methods in terms of local and global structure preservation using [ViScore](https://github.com/saeyslab/ViScore).
 The ViScore repository contains our documented [benchmarking set-up](https://github.com/saeyslab/ViScore/blob/main/benchmarking), which can be extended to other datasets and DR methods.

-## Pre-print

-The pre-print of our publication is available [here](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2) on bioRxiv.

-It describes underlying methodology of ViVAE and ViScore, reviews past work in dimensionality reduction and evaluation of it and links to publicly available datasets on which performance of ViVAE was evaluated.
-**We are heavily revising this pre-print.**

-The pre-print currently uses the old version of *ViVAE*, available [here](https://github.com/saeyslab/ViVAE_old).
+This set-up includes full documentation to guide the user through the process of benchmarking or hyperparameter tuning on an HPC cluster from start to finish.